 Today, Gallegos remains active in issues affecting Washington’s Hispanic community and practices pediatric dentistry in Seattle.

 Dr. Gallegos shared memories of his life and activism in a videotaped interview conducted by Edgar Flores June 5, 2006.
-To the right are streaming-video excerpts of the interview.
 Video editing by Steven Beda.
 Work on this interview was made possible by a grant from 4Culture/King County Lodging Tax.